axone-protocol/contracts/docs/axone-cognitarium.md

 ### Instantiate the Smart Contract

 Let's initiate a new instance of Smart Contract and input some RDF triples into it.
-The `okp4-cognitarium` can be set up in the following manner.
+The `axone-cognitarium` can be set up in the following manner.
 Please consult the schema for additional details regarding configuration settings.

 ```bash
 axoned tx wasm instantiate $CODE_ID \